brettz9/jawbar/README.md

 # JawBar

-A JavaScript implementation of Firefox's "Awesome Bar".
+A Vanilla JavaScript implementation of Firefox's "Awesome Bar".

 HTML5's `<datalist>` element, while a step up from nothing, does not allow to user input to vary from what gets shown in the drop-down.